openssl/general-policies/policies/security-policy.md

-As the **Moderate** and **Low** severity issues are either unlikely to be exploitable and/or the impact of the successful exploit is limited, we recommend to schedule the updates without an urgency.
+As the **Moderate** and **Low** severity issues are either unlikely to be exploitable and/or the impact of the successful exploit is limited, we recommend to schedule the updates without undue haste.

 ## CVSS score differences